 The UN Framework Convention on Climate Change (UNFCCC) chooses Lighthouse Activities to celebrate each year.
 The Women for Results award honors Lighthouse Activities that demonstrate the critical leadership and participation of women in addressing climate change.
 A 25-member international advisory panel selected Wandee as one of three winners this year in the Women for Results category.
 The Momentum for Change platform is implemented through support of the Bill & Melinda Gates Foundation, the Rockefeller Foundation, and other partners.

-Orignally published at the World Bank Group website.
+Originally published by the World Bank

 Additional information -